Developer Guide

 high imu_loop() task

-low loop() and blackbox tasks
+low loop(), blackbox, and lua tasks

 lowest idle task